ktonon/small-world/README.md

 # Small World

-An expansion tectonic model of the Earth
+An expansion tectonic model of the Earth.

+This project is a work-in-progress.

+[Live Demo](https://smallworld.betweenconcepts.com): Currently showing age gradients

 ## Setup